"Magna Carta is one of the most famous and influential documents in English history"

-Magna Carta is one of the most famous and influential documents in English history.
-It was created during a period of civil war in which many English barons had risen up in rebellion against the tyrannical rule of King John and was an attempt by them to curb his excesses and redress the balance of power between them and their monarch.
+Magna Carta is one of the most famous and influential documents, not only in Lincoln, but in English history.
+It was created during a period of civil war, in which many English barons had risen up in rebellion against the tyrannical rule of King John.
+It was an attempt by them to curb his excesses and redress the balance of power between them and their monarch.

-Magna Carta is Latin for ‘Great Charter’ and is a 3,500 word document containing 63 clauses which curtailed the power of the English monarch.
+Magna Carta, Latin for ‘Great Charter’, is a 3,500 word document containing 63 clauses which curtailed the power of the English monarch.

 It was the first official charter to try to prevent the monarch from exploiting and abusing royal power.